 Weekly spreads will work for you like the Micro view with more details along with it.
-It can contain plans for each of your subject and you can write in various activities that you have planned for the day in it.
+It can contain plans for each of your subjects and you can write about various activities that you have planned for the day in it.

 7.)
 Small-Group Lesson Plans

 If you are teaching primary grades, it’s essential to create this section for all the things you intend to teach for your small groups which are for reading and math.

 This will be a great way so that you can stay on track with what you have prepared for each small group that you have.
 This will give you a general view and not get lost with all the lesson plans for your small groups.

 8.)
 Consider digital planning too!

 Everything has gone digital nowadays and having a digital planner to back you up does have its benefits for teachers.
 If you’re someone who might prefer typing in your plans instead of writing it down traditionally this just might work for you.

 You’ll be able to access it anytime anywhere as long as you have your trusty tablet or laptop with you and just edit as you want and please.